“They came and saw where Jesus was staying. And they stayed with Him; for it was about the tenth hour.” – John 1:39

 So let’s sum this up.
 Thus far, Jesus’ tactic basically reads something like this: “Hey, want to be my follower?
 I’m homeless!
 No seriously, I am more homeless than a stray dog, and have less possessions than the pigeons flying in your city square!
 Come follow me!”
 How’s that for a genius marketing ploy?

 The sight of the doors of God’s Kingdom being opened up for us by Christ Himself makes all the tiny little kingdoms we had so furiously built up for ourselves suddenly seem to crumble – like castles in the sand.
 Our desire for power and control somehow loses its power and grip over us when we come to grips with the reality of the Truly Powerful One standing before us, offering to walk along-side us and fight for us.
-Perhaps something would begin to stir in your own heart right now if you closed your eyes in a moment of silence, and you placed yourself in the shoes (er, sandals?) of the first two apostles who on that blessed day followed-up on Jesus invitation to “come and see” for themselves what He was all about.
+Perhaps something would begin to stir in your own heart right now if you closed your eyes in a moment of silence, and you placed yourself in the shoes (er, sandals?) of the first two apostles who on that blessed day followed-up on Jesus’ invitation to “come and see” for themselves what He was all about.
 They saw and felt something they had never seen or felt before.
 They saw and felt it maybe not with their physical senses, but certainly with their hearts.
 For our heart is often the first to set itself on something or someone (for better or for worse), before our mind and our wills catch on to what is stirring.
 And then we either assent to it – or we don’t.
 We can act on it while we have the power to choose in the present moment… or we sit and wait until the eleventh hour when other forces and influences have already sapped our energy and ability to take initiative at the opportune moment.

 What was it about Jesus that attracted the first two apostles so much to the point that they’d be willing to leave it all behind at a moment’s notice, in that precise hour?

 What was it about Jesus that attracted the first two apostles so much to the point that they’d be willing to leave it all behind at a moment’s notice in that precise hour?
 Before we “romanticize” these gospel stories and allow them to lose some of their edge and grit, let’s end with some blunt honesty here.
-For someone to just up and leave their entire old way of life behind and begin a brand new adventure with someone they just met – that is pretty drastic, to put it mildly!
+For someone to just up-and-leave their entire old way of life behind and begin a brand new adventure with someone they just met – that is pretty drastic – to put it mildly!
 I think it’s not too far-fetched to believe that the two apostles must have seen something they hadn’t seen before, or at least realized something they hadn’t realized before they met Jesus.
 And whatever that “something” was, whatever that internal realization was – it must have been pretty big.

-So in that tenth hour, just what did they see in Jesus that made them decide right then and there to leave it all behind, stay with Jesus, and make that moment the first day of the rest of their lives.
+So in that tenth hour, just what did they see in Jesus that made them decide right then and there to leave it all behind, stay with Jesus, and make that moment the first day of the rest of their new lives.
 For from that day on, they would live and walk as His disciples – and their identity would be changed forever.
 And just why did the gospel writer deem it important enough to specify that it was the tenth hour when this happened?

 Random detail?
 I don’t think so.
 It’s more so a juicy gospel-tidbit left behind by the sacred authors for us to chew on.

-Stay posted for the next part of this blog series on which we will be reflecting on the special significance of the Tenth Hour, how this defining moment (or series of moments) happens to all of us at one point or another – whether we recognize it or not, and what this “tenth hour moment” means for you and I; for the future of the Church; and for the world around us.
+Stay posted for the next part of this blog series on which we will be reflecting on the special significance of the Tenth Hour; how this defining moment (or series of moments) happens to all of us at one point or another – whether we recognize it or not; and what this “tenth hour moment” means for you and I, for the future of the Church, and for the world around us.

 Until then!
 Be God’s my friends.
 Be God’s.
 (And don’t wait until the eleventh hour…)